jansohn/kerberos-timer/README.md

 # kerberos-timer
-Fill in connection information in `src/test/java/com/test/KerberosTimerTest.java` file.
+Fill in connection information in `src/test/java/com/test/KerberosTimerTest.java`.

+Provide Kerberos configuration for your domain in `src/test/resources/krb5.conf`.

 Run in your favorite IDE or with